 Parrots love fruit, particularly apples, so it’s tempting to give them as much as they want.
 Moderation is key, though, as too much apple or any other fruit, for that matter, can quickly become problematic.

-How much apple to give your parrot depends on the size of your parrot, as larger species will naturally be able to eat more.
-However, a good rule of thumb would be a few small, sliced chunks of a skinned, seedless apple once or twice a week.
+How much apple to give your parrot depends on the size of your parrot, as large species will naturally be able to eat more.
+However, a good rule of thumb is a few small, sliced chunks of a skinned, seedless apple once or twice a week.

-Parrots can most certainly eat apples and may even get important health benefits from them.
-Of course, moderation is key, so try to avoid giving them more than 10% of their diet in fruit.
-Also, avoid the seeds and skin of the apples because these can cause potential health concerns for your feathered friend.
-Apples are tasty, healthy snacks for your parrot overall, and they can gain great health benefits at the same time!
+Parrots can indeed eat apples and may even get important health benefits from them.
+Of course, moderation is vital, so try to avoid giving your parrot more than 10% of their diet in fruit.
+Also, avoid the seeds and skin of the apples because these can cause health concerns for your feathered friend.
+Apples are tasty snacks for your parrot overall, and they can gain great health benefits at the same time!